5 Books We Recommend For Native American Heritage Month (For Kids And Teens!)

 Did You Know?
 Although the modern town is spelled as “Plymouth,” Governor Bradford and the other colonists named their settlement “Plimoth Plantation.”

 If You Lived During the Plimoth Thanksgiving tells the true story of the Thanksgiving that took place in 1621, with additional context to facilitate a deeper understanding of the holiday.
-The book discusses some of the key differences between the Wampanoag and the settlers, such as the way they viewed currency and land ownership.
+The book discusses some of the differences between the Wampanoag and the settlers, such as the way they viewed currency and land ownership.

 Purchase If You Lived During the Plimoth Thanksgiving on Amazon